 Sharing and growing

 Sharing knowledge, skills and connecting with others working to the same goal is the impetus behind the Global Rewilding Alliance.
-And on this first World Rewilding Day (20th March), we’re celebrating the 100+ organisations the Alliance brings together from over 70 countries in Africa, Asia, Australia, Europe, Latin America and North America (see Rewilding goes global for more).
+And on this first World Rewilding Day (20 March 2021), we’re celebrating the 100+ organisations the Alliance brings together from over 70 countries in Africa, Asia, Australia, Europe, Latin America and North America.

 These organisations stand behind the mission of the Alliance to mobilise the power of people working together to rewild the Earth and stabilise the climate.
 They share a vision of a world where restored wild lands and seas provide a secure future for people, nature and the planet.